-- 19. Be informed by an appropriate flood risk assessment feeding into a comprehensive drainage strategy for the whole site, which includes a full investigation of the surface water hierarchy.
+- including the listed buildings of Birshaw House and New Bank, in accordance with policy JP-P2; [MM, end of new text] - 19. {MM, start of removed text} Be informed by an appropriate flood risk assessment feeding into a comprehensive drainage strategy for the whole site, which includes a full investigation of the surface water hierarchy.
 The strategy should include details of full surface water management throughout the site as part of the proposed green and blue infrastructure.
 Development should deliver any appropriate recommendations, including mitigation measures and the incorporation of sustainable drainage systems, integrated as part of the multifunctional green infrastructure network and delivered in line with the GM Level 1 Strategic Flood Risk Assessment (SFRA) advice.

-Opportunities to use natural flood management and highway SUD's features should be explored; - 20.
+Opportunities to use natural flood management and highway SUD's features should be explored; {MM, end of removed text} - 20.
 Include provision for a wetland catchment area, in liaison with the Environment Agency, the Lead Local Flood Authority and Greater Manchester Ecology Unit, to the south east of the site within the Flood Zone 3 area, to provide net gains in flood storage for the wider catchment and / or actively reduce flood risk impacts downstream through additional storage, integrating it with the wider multi-functional green infrastructure network and incorporating sustainable drainage infrastructure; - 21.
-Have regard to the Groundwater Source Protection Zone in the design of the development to ensure there are no adverse impacts to groundwater resources or groundwater quality and to ensure compliance with the Environment Agency's approach to groundwater protection and any relevant position statements; and

-22. Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes; and
+Have regard to the Groundwater Source Protection Zone in the design of the development to ensure there are no adverse impacts to groundwater resources or groundwater quality and to ensure compliance with the Environment Agency's approach to groundwater protection and any relevant position statements; {AM, start of removed text} and {AM, end of removed text} - 22.
+Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes; [AM, start of new text] and [AM, end of new text].

-New criterion: Consider the extraction of any viable mineral resources within Minerals Safeguarding Areas, in accordance with Policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans).
+New criterion: [MM, start of new text] Consider the extraction of any viable mineral resources within Minerals Safeguarding Areas, in accordance with

+Policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans) [MM, end of new text].